m-stefanski/my-dear-diary/NAS_data_migration.md

 # The Story

 I was trying to migrate my data from one WD MyCloud EX 2 Ultra to another.
-This is my story of frustration, unanswered questions and a journey through bash + ssh.
+I found that file transfer between both NASes was limited to 25 MB/s.
+This file is my story of frustration, unanswered questions and a journey through bash + ssh.

 ## TL;DR

 ### Results

-As of now, transfer speeds are consistently around 20-25 MB/s with the bottleneck being target drive write speed.
-Looking for possible causes.
+Starting with 20-25 MB/s using `scp` and `rsync`, finiched with 55 MB/s using `rsync` running as daemon on source.
+See [Solution](#Solution) for details.

 ### Takeaways

 * To check for network performance, start with `iperf` for throughput, then `ethtool` for hardware layer and then proceed with tuning if necessary
 * To check drive performance: `hdparm` and `dd` for read and write speeds, before checking transfer tools
+* If you use `dd` to test write speeds, **try smaller block sizes**, difference between `1G` and `1M` is huge
 * In this case, there is no performance difference between `scp` and `rsync`, athough if I wanted to resume broken copy process, rsync provides option to skip existing files (as a workaround in scp we can force this by removing write persmissions to already existing files)

 ## Initial conditions